alperyilmaz/syllabus/virology-gr2/grading.md

 Lecture notes are handed in copy center across our department.
 PDF versions of lecture slides can be downloaded from [YARBIS page](http://yarbis.yildiz.edu.tr/alyilmaz/course/viewCourse/id/6378).

-Lecture notes contain more pics with sparse text, thus you need to listen the instructor and take notes.
+Lecture notes contain mostly pics with sparse text, thus you need to listen the instructor and take notes.

 # Grading